A novel and simple spectral method for nonlocal PDEs with the fractional Laplacian: Spectral method

 Lemma \ref{remark2p1} suggests that our scheme (\ref{1Dscheme}) can be viewed as a discrete pseudo-differential operator with symbol $|\xi|^\ap$ -- an exact discrete analogue of the Laplace operator $(-\Dt)^\fl{\ap}{2}$ for $\ap > 0$.
 This unique property of our method distinguishes it from other existing methods of the fractional Laplacian.
 Note that the formulation and implementation of our method are similar to the finite difference methods \cite{Duo2018, Huang2014, Minden2020, Hao2021}, but our method can achieve significantly higher accuracy.
-Moreover, our method has much lower computational cost in assembling the stiffness matrix.
+Moreover, our method has much lower computational cost when assembling the stiffness matrix, particularly in high dimensions.
+More numerical comparison can be found in Section \ref{section5-1}.